AkshitaBhardwaj25/Urban_Heat_Island/README.md

 A fully automated, end-to-end machine-learning pipeline for estimating Urban Heat Island intensity from real satellite and weather data across 25 global cities.

-> **No synthetic or random data.** Every observation comes from Open-Meteo ERA5 reanalysis and Google Earth Engine MODIS satellite imagery.
-The UHI target is derived from real 8-day Land Surface Temperature composites — not a formula, not a proxy, not noise.

 ---

 ## Quick Start